cbumstead/chatgpt-batch/README.md

 - `chatgptBatch.processSelected`: Processes the selected folder or files with ChatGPT based on user instructions.
 - `chatgptBatch.changeOpenAIAPIKey`: Changes the stored OpenAI API key.

-## Extension Settings

-No settings are required.

-## Known Issues

-None at the moment.

-## Release Notes

-### 1.0.0

-Initial release of the ChatGPT Batch Processor for Visual Studio Code.